raghul7cj/Asynchronous-fifo/README.md

 # overview

 The agray_sync_fifo is an asynchronous FIFO module where read and write operations are clocked by different clocks.
-It uses:
+It uses: \n
-Gray code pointers to handle synchronization across domains.
-Double-flip-flop synchronizers for metastability mitigation.Parameterized depth and data width.
-Verilog RTL (Register Transfer Level) style for easy synthesis on FPGAs.
+Gray code pointers to handle synchronization across domains. \n Double-flip-flop synchronizers for metastability mitigation.Parameterized depth and data width. \n Verilog RTL (Register Transfer Level) style for easy synthesis on FPGAs.\n

 # Features